123PPT.com

 There are many reasons why your voice is your most important presentation tool, and perhaps to choose the most important reasons one could easily look to the following:

-1. Your body entrains, or rather physically responds to your voice.
+1. Your body entrails, or rather physically responds to your voice.
 When you see a presenter speak whose voice is energetic, they usually project an infective and injected appearance.
 It is hard for them to stand still, and so the passion of their speech exudes through their physical presence and in effect the motivation and attention of the audience increases.
 Think in opposition.
 A presenter who simply stands and reiterates his or her speech, appears dull and lifeless, quickly switching off any attentive processes from their audience.

 2. A pleasant or “nice” voice is simply not enough.
 Using personality, character, and various dynamics, will turn an ordinary presentation into an extraordinary one, grabbing the attention of listeners from beginning to end.